 When your boards are all set up for Pinterest SEO it’s time to optimize your pins, too.

 First, make sure you start your pin title with your main keyword that you’re targeting.
-It’s the most important thing you can do after having created an intriguing pin image.
+This is the most important thing you can do after having created an intriguing pin image.

-Of course, you want to write pin descriptions that are easy to read.
+Remember to write pin descriptions that are easy to read.
+Don’t stuff them with keywords.

 Also, make sure you give people a reason to click and interact with your pin.
 What will they get from your article?
 Help them understand why they should click through to your website right away.